Kits Community Voice Showcase: Conan Mac

 July 19, 2024

 Conan Mac, a talented British pop singer, is known for his bright, airy vocals and powerful house music top lines.
-As a member of the Kits AI Verified Voices group, his model offers a professional and versatile vocal addition to any music producer's toolkit.
+As a member of the Kits AI Community Voices group, his model offers a professional and versatile vocal addition to any music producer's toolkit.
 I was excited to put Conan’s voice to the test in this week's audio experiment.

 Fostering Creativity: Conan Mac and the Kits.ai Earn Program